JakubKopecky-dev/ECommerceApp/README.md

 - Responsible for managing products, brands, categories, and reviews

 ### UserService
 - Responsible for user management, authentication, and JWT generation
+- Supports classic email/password login using ASP.NET Core Identity
+- Supports external authentication via **Google (OIDC)**
+- After successful Google login, the backend validates the Google ID Token and issues its own JWT token

 ### GatewayService
 - Acts as the single entry point, routing external requests to the appropriate microservice